 The Why– You will want to double this recipe if you are making the bundt cake, so it fills the cake pan nicely, and tall.
 Double the recipe also for a two-layer, 8″ frosted cake.
 Keep it a single recipe if you just want one, sweet, small cake with 8 modest-size pieces.

 Ya’all know I’m all about health and wellness and yes, treats in moderation.
 Usually this means I bake with very little sweetener.
 Most of my recipes emphasize not too much.
 This cake has a whole 1/2 cup of pure maple syrup!
 That’s part of what makes it cake and not bread.
 So it’s for special occasions.
 Make sure you have some good protein first to help fill you up.
 Otherwise… you’ll want to keep eating this cake.

-If you noticed how pretty the cinnamon in the photos is, that’s because it’s Red Ape, an orangutan-safe cinnamon that is almost orange in color.
-The flavor is far superior to other cinnamons, and we even use this brand in bulk at our Paleo cafe.
+If you noticed how pretty the cinnamon in the photos is, that’s because it’s Red Ape (find it HERE), an orangutan-safe cinnamon that is almost orange in color.
+The flavor is far superior to other cinnamons, and we even used this brand in bulk at our Paleo ice cream cafe.
 A taste experience in and of itself.